Last Updated on January 31, 2021

-- Add mango, spring onions and cashew nuts, stir well and simmer for another five minutes.
+- Add mango, and cashew nuts, stir well and simmer for another three minutes.

 - Season with salt and pepper (optional)

-- Serve with or without a side dish, e. g. nutty brown, wild rice or quinoa.
+- Serve it without or with a side dish, e. g. nutty brown rice, wild rice or quinoa.

-It is easy to vary this recipe regarding vegetables and also meat.
-If you have omnivore guests for Easter then you could easily add some chicken breast stripes or shrimps to this mango curry recipe.
+It is easy to vary this soy free recipe regarding vegetables and also meat.
+If you have omnivore guests for Easter or any other event, then you could easily add some chicken breast stripes or shrimps to this tasty curry recipe with steamed rice.
 Especially chicken and mango are a perfect match.